tmccalla777/RBTminiproject--Fall-2019/Command.md

-### Git Commands and Terminology
+### Secton 2 : Git Commands and Terminology
- Description on how to use the following Git commands and terminology:
+ Description on the following Git commands and terminology:

  ## Repository